Unfair contract term protections for small businesses

 - readily available to any party affected by the term.

-Terms that may not be transparent include terms that are hidden in the fine print or schedules, or terms that are phrased in legal, complex or technical language.
-However, a term that is transparent could still be found to be unfair.
+Terms hidden in the fine print, or terms that are phrased in legal or complex language, may not be transparent.
+However, a term that is transparent could still be unfair.

 The contract as a whole